kri55is/LocationCatScanner/README.md

 # LocationCatScanner
+Android App
-small test to retreive coordinates either with gps or with network you can choose clicking on the corresponding button : "gps" or "network".
+Small test to retreive coordinates either with gps or with network you can choose clicking on the corresponding button : "gps" or "network".
+Eclipse used.